Eosinophilic Gastroenteritis and Eosinophilic Esophagitis

 skin testing for the

-An avoidance diet should then be done based on the test results.
-Skin testing for environmental allergies can also be
+avoidance diet should then be done based on the test results.
+The 2 most common foods identified are cow milk and

-done to check for seasonal allergies if the symptoms are seasonal.
+allergies can also be done to check for seasonal allergies if the symptoms are seasonal.

 Unfortunately, selected food avoidance does not work for everybody.
 In severe cases, a very basic diet may be